davelosert/gh-metrics-collector/README.md

 As the data to receive via API Calls can become quite large, the tool will respect the GitHub API Rate Limits for [Cloud](https://docs.github.com/en/developers/apps/building-github-apps/rate-limits-for-github-apps) and [Server](https://docs.github.com/en/enterprise-server@3.5/developers/apps/building-github-apps/rate-limits-for-github-apps).
 This means it will throttle API Calls as well as pause execution if rate-limits are exceeded until they reset (usually after 1 hour).

 > **Note**:
-> Due to the high amount API calls to make, the throttling as well as respecting rate limits, this sciprt might take several hours to complete.
+> Due to the high amount API calls to make, the throttling as well as respecting rate limits, this script might take several hours to complete.

 ## Produced Data

-Running this script will produce data for `commits` as well as `pull-requests` into 2 files and contents shown below.
+Running this script will produce data for `commits` as well as `pull-requests` into several csv-files with the contents shown below.

-You can limit it to either by using the `--tasks` flag, e.g. to only collect `pull-requests`:
+You can limit what is collected by using the `--tasks` flag, e.g. to only collect `pull-requests`:

 ```shell
 GITHUB_TOKEN=$GITHUB_TOKEN gh-metrics-collector --tasks prs --organisation my-test-organisation